-Note: Charts are below the text.
+Note: Charts are just below the following text.

 Rim width and tire width are two closely related sizes.
 Flexible tire sidewalls alow a single tire size to be mounted on a rim of various widths.
 Actually, there is an approved rim width range for every tire size, but on the other side, there is a tire width range for every rim size, specifically, rim width.

 When replacing a rim or a tire with a wider one you could ask a question in two different ways:

 What rim widths fit to my tire? (e.g., 195/65 R15)

 The answer would be: "Rim widths corresponding to the tire size 195/65 R15 are: 5.5, 6.0, 6.5 and 7.0 inches".
 The information related to other tire sizes can be found in Wheel/Rim Size Calculator or Rim Width Range and Measuring rim for Tire Size chart.

 If you want to mount a wider or a narrower tire on the existing rim you could ask the question: